haacked/haacked.com/_posts/2015/2015-05-14-puerto-rico.markdown

 But more importantly, once again it's a reminder to listen to your body when it's giving you pain signals.
 The last time I shared one of my medical stories, I heard back that people appreciated the heads up.

 __UPDATE__ So when I got back to the states, I got another X-Ray and it turns out it's not a fracture at all.
-Tendonds can have a bit of calcification that looks like bone chips.
+Tendons can have a bit of calcification that looks like bone chips.
 I noticed the X-Ray at my local hospital is much higher resolution.
 What I have is called Septic Bursitis (Bursitis with a side of infection).
 So I'm still on a bunch of antibiotics.